piotrnajda3000/piotrnajda3000/README.md

 # Hi, this is Piotr

+Learning to become a full-stack web developer.
 I want to leverage tech for the sake of our collective and individual wellbeing, by nurturing online communities and services.

-- Learning **front-end** web development
-- Interested in both accessible & vivid **UX & UI**
+I care about both accessible and vivid UX.
-- **IT student**, @ 2nd out of 7 semesters

 ## Projects highlight